notatestuser/hudson-heckler/README.md

 Configuring it
 --------------

 There's a configuration file included alongside the program that'll allow you to change some of its runtime settings.
 Simply right click on the program's icon and hit "Edit Configuration"; just be sure to save the file and restart the program when you're done.

 Compiling it
 ------------

 The included Ant build script should take care of everything for you.
-There's something a little special you'll have to do if you don't intend to install the java-gnome library on your build platform that will quell any compilation errors you may get regarding it.
+There's something a little special you'll have to do if you don't intend to install the java-gnome library on your build platform that'll quell any compilation errors you may get regarding that.

 ### With support for both Growl and Gnome ###